-The CCA program in London is a hybrid between CCA courses and classes taken at affiliate universities.
+The Central College Abroad program in London is a hybrid between Central College Abroad courses and classes taken at affiliate universities.
 Internships and service-learning provide practical experience in the culture.
 A typical course load is 12-17 credit hours.
 The program is broken down into five areas:

 Just like their home institutions, students can choose the right combination of courses to complete their academic schedule.
 Most courses carry two to four semester hour credits.